db-NeverRmore/Tetris-/README.md

 Actions that will help you launch this project
 # Use of Avalonia
+I highly recommend using Avalonia.
+Avalonia allows you to write XAML code that is very similar to WPF and use C# for implementation.
 ```
 sudo apt-get update
 sudo apt-get install -y dotnet-sdk-7.0